 There is a government managed register for TM44 non-domestic accredited energy assessors.

-BCGA responds to many Government consultations, many on environmental matters.
-If you would like to contribute to any current consultations contact the BCGA Office.
+BCGA regularly responds to Government consultations, many on environmental matters.
+If you would like to contribute to current consultations contact the BCGA Office.

 This document provides guidance for BCGA members to assist their customers with compliance on the EC Directive on Integrated Pollution Prevention & Control.
 The Environmental Permitting (England and Wales) Regulations and the Pollution Prevention and Control (Scotland) Regulations implement the Directive in the UK.Go To Download Page